 In this scenario, credit spreads on mortgage investments increase (decrease) by 0.5%-point.
 All other assumptions, including the VA that impacts the liabilities, remain unchanged given that the composition of this VA is not dependent on mortgage spreads.
+The SCR impact includes the Deterministic Adjustment (DA).

-In a scenario where mortgage spreads increase by 0.5%-point, own funds decline due to a lower value of the mortgage portfolio.
+In a scenario where mortgage spreads increase by 0.5%-point, Own Funds decline due to a lower value of the mortgage portfolio.
 The SCR also decreases as the impact of the SCR shock is applied to a lower base value.
 As a result, the Solvency ratio declines by 6%-points.
 In a scenario where mortgage spreads decrease by 0.5%-point an opposite impact can be observed.

-Scenario Cha Solvency ratio in S
+Scenario Change to Solvency ratio in Senario

 Mortgage Spreads + 0.5% -/- 6%

 Mortgage Spreads -/- 0.5% + 6%